QualiTorque/qualitorque.github.io/docs/governance/policies.md

 }
 ```

 For __consumption__ policies, the input is similar to the object in __environment__ policies, except the __consumption__ policies are triggered before the user completes the launch dialog, which means the blueprint input values and workflow details are not available yet.
-Therefore, the relevant sections are ommitted from the input json object:
+Therefore, the relevant sections are omitted from the input json object:

    ```jsx
 {